eliasthor/lexo-django-guide/README.md

 # lexo-django-guide
-A personal guide to creating a Python/Django Site
+A personal guide to creating a Python/Django Site Thanks a lot to [Django Girls Tutorial](https://tutorial.djangogirls.org/) for providing most of the info I need

+# Objective
 This Readme file will contain the steps I took towards a fully functional website for a small organisation.

-The site needs to contain sections such as News, FAQ, About etc.
+The site I plan to build needs to contain sections such as News, FAQ, About etc.
 I like to use linux, so the instruction will be linux based, at least regarding the setup and programming.

 Furthermore, I'm usin ubuntu-bash on windows 10, which sometimes requires a different approach than in other setups